ryanmurphy42/Murphy2022CoCulture/README.md

-# Murphy et al. (2022) Growth characteristics of co-culture tumour spheroids
+# Murphy et al. (2022) Growth and formation characteristics of co-culture tumour spheroids

 Preprint to appear soon.